LightForm-group/surfalex_data_explorer/DIC data/readme.md

 Scripts to analyse thes raw data are provided in the 'Analysis' folder.

 ### Analysis of displacement data
-The displacement data can be analsed using the python script provided in the 'Analysis' folder.
+The displacement data can be analsed using the Python Jupyter notebook provided in the 'Analysis' folder.
+Further instructions are in the notebook.

-In order to run the script, it has to be ensured that the path for each test is specified correctly.

-e.g. defmap = Deformation_map('./Surfalex_All data/DIC data/Data/test 0-1/displacement data', fname)

 Once the script is excecuted, different types of plots which are shown in the powerpoint file in the 'Analysis' folder can be obtained.

-### Plotting stress strain curves
-In order to plot the stress-strain curves, please run the script 'Tensile_data.m' provided in the analysis folder.